 However, with the quick pace and nature of an Agile project, change management must be adapted in order to successfully reduce resistance during the implementation of each iterative sprint.

 Need help balancing your change management practice with your Agile organisation?
-Attend one of our one-day workshops in July, and discover how to best integrate the two disciplines.
+Attend one of our upcoming one-day workshops, and discover how to best integrate the two disciplines.

-We'll be delivering sessions in both the UK (24th July) and Singapore (1st & 16th July) time Zones!
+Over the coming weeks and months, we'll be delivering sessions in both the UK (12th July) and Singapore (1st July) time Zones!
 Find out more.